From city parks to the most remote wild spaces, over 1 million students have participated in Outward Bound programs.

 Each course carries a cell phone or satellite-based device for emergency communication.
 However, coverage in remote course areas is sometimes limited, and there is no guarantee that an electronic device will work at any given time from any given location.
 Staff are trained to use field communication technology and to be self-reliant for periods when required.

 Each Outward Bound group carries carefully selected first aid equipment according to the activity and environment.
 Staff receive training and updates on treating minor injuries and illnesses on course and assessing and stabilizing more serious issues for evacuation to a medical facility.
 The remote setting for many of our longer courses means that evacuation may take a few hours to a day or longer.
 Staff are trained to respond with the understanding that location, terrain or weather may make rapid evacuation impossible.
 Additionally, international courses are supported by a professional health and security services firm, On Call International.

 4. Program Review and Continuous Improvement

-Schools participate in audits on a regular schedule to measure compliance with Outward Bound national standards and policies and to identify areas for future improvement efforts.
+Schools participate in audits on a regular schedule to measure compliance with Outward Bound national standards and to identify areas for future improvement efforts.
 National program audits are conducted by the OBUSA Risk and Safety Department and overseen by local and national Board Safety Committees.

 Wilderness Risk Management Conference